 “Although it’s not easy when you’re new to the game, try to look beyond the keywords of technologies in potential candidates’ CVs.
 Instead, ask about the kinds of projects they’ve worked on and whether they’re similar to your company or client’s projects.
 (If you don’t know, you need to find out!)

 Asking about the kind of environment they’re used to will give you a better idea of a good match than ticking off a long list of technical skills.”

 Try to look beyond the keywords of technologies in potential candidates’ CVs

 “We’re tech recruiters, not developers.
 Don’t feel like you need to know every technology inside and out one month after you start.
 The best people to explain the programming languages and skills to you are the ones that use it!

 Asking a candidate to explain what they do as if they’re talking to someone who has no technical background not only tests their technical understanding, but also tests some soft skills – empathy, communication and patience… win win.”

 Not sure what soft skills your developers need?
 We’ve got that covered.
 Check out our blog post – 10 soft skills for developer candidates.

 The best people to explain the programming languages and skills to you are the ones that use it

 Explore recruiting tools (free and paid!)
 Remember sourcing doesn’t start and stop with LinkedIn!
-Blogs are the perfect way to get underneath some of the programming jargon – Geekology Blog, Stack Overflow and Social Talent are good places to start.
+Blogs are the perfect way to get underneath some of the programming jargon – Geekology Blog and Stack Overflow are good places to start.
 Invest in tools as much as you can, at least at the beginning.

 The other way to learn about the development world is to attend events in your free time…. there are hundreds of techie meetups with networking opportunities, introductions to new tech and, of course, free beer!